This post has been updated for 2020.

 Most marketers understand that the best way to generate demand is to appeal to buyers in a direct, relevant, and engaging way.
 But in B2B marketing, you aren’t selling to a consumer whose only reservation is whether a certain widget will match their drapes.
 You’re selling to a high-level decision-maker — or a group of decision-makers — who have complex priorities and obligations.

 You may wonder if it’s plausible or necessary to personalize for a business audience.
 Do B2B buyers even want personalization?

 According to recent findings by Salesforce in its second annual State of the Connect Consumer report, the answer is a resounding yes: almost 75% of business buyers expect vendors to personalize engagements to their needs.
 That desire gives you an opportunity to build relationships before the sales process even begins.
 If you have the right technology in place (usually marketing automation software + content management), you can do this by providing targeted content and a dynamic, interactive experience.

 By building these early relationships, you increase the quality of new leads and their likelihood of conversion.
 If you’re a marketing or demand gen manager, this is one of your biggest priorities.

 Considering 82 percent of the people who come to your site are not potential customers, you need to do more than drive traffic and siphon leads.
 You need to create awareness and demand where it doesn’t yet exist, capture that demand, and nurture it into a business opportunity.
 You need to know your prospects and treat them like human decision-makers instead of dollar signs.

 If you call them by name, speak to their pain points, objectives, challenges, hesitations, and role responsibilities at the right time and place, you will see a return.
-Companies that personalize their online experience, for example, see an average 19 percent increase in sales.
+40 percent of U.S. consumers report purchasing something more expensive than they planned because of their personalized service.

 But how and what can you personalize?
 To give you a better idea, let’s look at three examples of personalized B2B marketing in action.